-Ónly rambling: Opposition slams Modi govt's Budget 2020
+Only rambling: Opposition slams Modi govt's Budget 2020

 'Just platitudes & slogans.
 Nothing substantial to alleviate peoples' misery, the growing unemployment, rural wage crash, farmers' distress suicides and galloping prices,' he tweeted.

-Re-packaging of Old Slogans: Tharoor
+Re-packaging of old slogans: Tharoor

 Senior Congress leader Shashi Tharoor too took a veiled dig at the government over the union budget 2020 saying that there was a "re-packaging of old slogans".
 "We have gone from Stand Up India to Sit Down India," he said.
 However, he said that there is some relief for the middle class in the form of tax reduction.